kat-lakomska/SML209/page2.md

 <img class="imgLeft" style="width:70%; vertical-align:top; border:1px solid red;"
 src="https://www.padworth.com/wp-content/uploads/2018/02/beeplugin_languages.png" alt="Speech bubbles saying hello in different languages">
 </a>
 Communication is defined as a two-way process of reaching mutual understanding, in which participants not only exchange (encode-decode) information, news, ideas and feelings but also create and share meaning.
 In general, communication is a means of connecting people or places.
 In business, it is a key function of management--an organization cannot operate without communication between levels, departments and employees.
-See also communications.
  </p>

 <dl>